Port wine: Single quinta vintage port

-Rose
+Rosé

-Rose port is a very recent variation on the market, first released in 2008 by Poças and by Croft, part of the Taylor Fladgate Partnership.
+Rosé port is a recent variant of Port, first released in 2008 by Poças and by Croft, part of the Taylor Fladgate Partnership.
 It is technically a ruby port, but fermented in a similar manner to a rosé wine, with limited exposure to the grape skins, thus creating the rose color.

 Tawny

 Tawny ports are wines usually made from red grapes that are aged in wooden barrels exposing them to gradual oxidation and evaporation.
-As a result of this oxidation, they mellow to a golden-brown color.
-The exposure to oxygen imparts "nutty" flavours to the wine, which is blended to match the house style.
+As a result of the oxidation, they mellow to a golden-brown color and develop "nutty" flavours, which is blended to match the house style.
+The slow evaporation gives tawny Ports a more concentrated and syrupy character, especially older ones that have experienced the most evaporation.
 They are sweet or medium dry and typically consumed as a dessert wine, but can also pair with a main course.

-When a port is described as tawny, without an indication of age, it is a basic blend of wood-aged port that has spent time in wooden barrels, typically at least three years.
+When a port is described as tawny, but without an indication of age, it is a basic blend of wood-aged port that has spent time in wooden barrels, typically three to seven years.

 Reserve tawny port (produced by Borges, Calem, Croft, Cruz, Graham, Kopke, and other houses) has been aged about seven years.

 Above this are tawny with an indication of age, which represent a blend of several vintages.
-The target age profile, in years in wood, is stated on the label, usually 10, 20, 30, or 40 years.
+The target age profile, in years in wood, is stated on the label, usually 10, 20, 30, 40, and even 50 years.
 These ports are produced by most houses.

-It is also possible to produce an aged white port in this manner, with some shippers now marketing aged white ports.

 In some places, such as Canada and Australia, 'tawny' may also be used to describe any port-style wine that is not produced in Portugal, in accordance with an agreement with the EU.

 Colheita

 Colheita port is a single-vintage tawny port aged for at least seven years, with the vintage year on the bottle instead of a category of age (10, 20, etc.).
-Colheita port should not be confused with a vintage port: a vintage port will spend only about 18 months in barrels after harvest and will continue to mature in bottles, but a Colheita may have spent 20 or more years in wooden barrels before being bottled and sold.
-White Colheitas have also been produced.
+Colheita port should not be confused with a vintage port: a vintage port will spend only about 18 months in barrel after harvest and will continue to mature in bottle, but a Colheita may have spent 20 or more years in wooden barrels before being bottled and sold.